carli2/ndcpu/README.md

 A nondeterministic CPU has the same properties as a quantum processor: it can solve NP hard problems in polynomial time.

+The only difference between a "normal" CPU and this CPU is _one_ instruction that has _two_ follow-up states instead of one.
+The instruction `set x` will put a 0 _AND_ a 1 into the accumulator register simultaneously.
+You can imagine it like a "branch" instruction that tells the CPU to at this point split into two threads who both compute a different branch of an equation.
+This means, that a 32 bit nondeterministic machine can have up to 4 billion states simultaneously.
+In order to get a single readable output out of so many states, you can AND or OR over all states and get an aggregated result.

 In this implementation, "polynomial time" is relative.
 The computation takes a polynomial amount of calculation steps.
 However we have to implement the ndcpu on a deterministic machine, so the current implementation on a deterministic machine involves exponentially many computation cycles per calculation step.
 With a few tweaks like bit vector arithmetic and a fixed limited machine size, we reach a decent amount of nondeterministic computation power.
+But technically, each step is done at a constant time given that the machine size is constant, too.

 Compiling and running
 ---

 ndcpu is implemented in rust.
-Be sure to install `rustc` and `cargo` before compiling:
+Make sure that you have `rustc` and `cargo` install before compiling:
 ```bash
 git clone https://github.com/carli2/ndcpu
 cd ndcpu